-The summits raised the fact that the infrastructure and backend are inherently related.
+Infrastructure and backend are inherently related.
 Traditionally gaming studios have fallen victim to the common mistake of separating the infrastructure and techstack decisions.
-Gaming companies typically decide first on infrastructure provider and then build the techstack – the clear takeaway here was: the techstack decision MUST lead your infrastructure decision.
+Gaming companies typically decide first on an infrastructure provider and then build the techstack.
+However, it has become increasingly clear that the techstack decision MUST lead your infrastructure decision.
 Certain infrastructures don’t support certain technologies and not making future-proofed decisions based on this can impede you a few years down the line.

 Making decisions about backend infrastructure

 There are 3 main options for building your backend: a managed public cloud, a backend as a service (or BaaS), or an on-premise/hosting provider.

 Deciding which infrastructure providers to use should be influenced by several determining factors, not only driven by game type.
 Your workforce and commercial limitations should be carefully considered too.
 Another genuine grievance is the shortage of talent and not being able to achieve your goals simply due to the lack of an experienced team to implement.
 There is no simple answer to what approach you should choose, but there’s likely to be a few trade-offs.
 Here’s some key features for each category of infrastructure provider:

 - Unmanaged hosting: barrier-free to most technologies; optimized server configs; open source; options to setup a hybrid-cloud link towards other providers; no vendor lock-in; future scalable; considerable cost savings; BUT must have a team to manage and build orchestration/scaling.

 - Managed cloud: safety in numbers – “everyone uses it”; provides autoscaling; low maintenance; BUT no optimized hardware; most expensive option; vendor lock-in and lack of flexibility.